Zero-Down-Time/kubezero/README.md

 # Design philosophy

 - Cloud provider agnostic, bare-metal/self-hosted
-- Focus on security and simplicity before feature bloat
+- Focus on security and simplicity over feature creep
-- No vendor lock in, most components are optional and could be exchanged
+- No vendor lock in, most components are optional and could be easily exchanged
 - Organic Open Source / open and permissive licenses over closed-source solutions
 - No premium services / subscriptions required
-- Staying and contributing back to upstream projects as much as possible
+- Staying up to date and contributing back to upstream projects, like alpine-cloud-images and others
 - Corgi approved :dog: